 The screen behind home plate starts at sections 104 and 204 on the 1st base side and proceeds behind home plate through sections 112 and 214 on the 3rd base side.

 Seating sections begin with 101 in the Box level and 201 in the View level, starting from just beyond the infield on the 1st base side and proceeding clockwise around the CenturyLink Sports Complex.
 Seats at the CenturyLink Sports Complex are numbered so that lower numbers are on the right-hand side of the row and higher numbers are on the left-hand side of the row (as you look towards the field).

-On select games, fans 55 and older can purchase the Senior Special, which includes a Home Plate View seat, soft drink, and hot dog for just $27.
-This special is available on March 12th, 20th, 25th and April 1st.
+On select games, fans 55 and older can purchase the Senior Special, which includes a Home Plate View seat, soft drink and hot dog for just $28.
+This special is available on March 5th, 11th, 21st, 23rd, and 26th.
 To order the Senior Day special please visit www.twinsbaseball.com, or call 1-800-33-TWINS.

 The CenturyLink Sports Complex is a smoke-free facility.
 Smoking is not allowed anywhere within the complex.
 Electronic Cigarettes are also prohibited at the CenturyLink Sports Complex.
 As a reminder, there is no re-entry into the CenturyLink Sports Complex.

 Left Field - 330 Feet, Center Field - 405 Feet, Right Field - 330 Feet.